home-assistant/home-assistant.io/source/_integrations/enphase_envoy.markdown

 - Once it's configured it will continue reporting data in the same entities.
 - Optionally change the default time interval from 60 to what is preferred.

+## How to switch from custom integration to HA Core integration

+To switch back to the HA Core integration the custom integration needs to be removed for the HA Core one to become active.
+How well this will work depends on the nature of the custom integration and how much it deviates with its entity naming scheme from the core integration.
+Check with the custom integration author for more information.

 ## Troubleshooting

 When issues occur with this integration some items to check are:

+- Use the `Download Diagnostics` button in the Envoy Device page or the Enphase Integration page menu.
+It will download settings and recent data of the Envoy and provide some key information.
 - What model are you using.
 This will drive what can be expected.
 - What firmware is your model using, Was a firmware update recently pushed to the device?
-- Enable debug logging and let it run for a couple of minutes, disable it again and the log file will download to your computer.
-Check for obvious errors and be prepared to share it as needed to troubleshooting.
+- Enable debug logging and let it run for a couple of minutes, disable it again and the log file will download.
+Check for obvious errors and be prepared to share it as needed for troubleshooting.
+Any tokens, usernames or passwords for the Envoy integration are not visible, but there may be sensitive information of other integrations that are being used.
   - All data collected is logged in lines like `Fetched from https://192.168.01.10/some_url: <Response [200 OK]>:`.
+Inspecting these provides insight in what and how successful data is collected.
-  - The Envoy model it thinks its dealing with is reported in a line containg: `Using Model: P (HTTPs, Metering enabled: False, Get Inverters: True, Use Enligthen True)`.
+  - The Envoy model it thinks its dealing with is reported in a line containing: `Using Model: P (HTTPs, Metering enabled: False, Get Inverters: True, Use Enligthen True)`.
 (Model PC is envoy metered, P is Standard and R/LCD with FW >= R3.9 and P0 is Legacy/C/R/LCD with FW < R3.9>)
 - When configuring the Envoy for token use it will reach out to the Enphase Enlighten website to obtain a token.
 Reportedly the Enphase website is not equally responsive every moment of the day, week, moth, year and the setup will fail.
 At this moment the only answer to that is your perseverance or just try at another moment.
 - The token lifetime for Home Owner accounts is currently 1 year.
 The token is cached eliminating the need to connect toe Enphase each reload or restart.
 When the token is expired or some other authorization hiccup occurs a new token will be obtained.
 If that is needed at a moment it can't connect to Enphase it will try until success but in the mean time no data is collected from the Envoy.
 When using an Installer or DIY account this may work as well but the lifetime is 12 hours and refresh is way more frequent.
+- The Envoy integration supports zeroconf for auto detection and changes of IP addresses for the Envoy.
+It will not switch to an IPV6 address if the default network interface is running ipv4 or the other way around.It supports both IPV4 and IPV6.
+To change between these when default interface change IP type, remove and re-add the Envoy.